AdityaDabrase/AdityaDabrase/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on building data science applications
 - 🌱 I’m currently learning Front end development
-- 👯 I’m looking to collaborate on anything creative!
-- 🤔 I’m looking for help with iOS development
 - 💬 Ask me about Data analytics, statistics, python and Tableau
 - 📫 How to reach me: DM on LinkedIn or E-mail
 <!--